Hajarhanifah/google-data-analytic/003_prepare-data-for-exploration/01_data-types-and-structure/README.md

-- **Understanding data types and structures:** We all generate lots of data in our daily lives.
-In this part of the course, you will check out how we generate data and how analysts decide which data to collect for analysis.
-You’ll also learn about structured and unstructured data, data types, and data formats as you start thinking about how to prepare your data for exploration.
+- **Understanding data types and structures:**
+  1.  generate lots of data in our daily lives.
+  2.  check out how we generate data and how analysts decide which data to collect for analysis.
+  3.  structured and unstructured data, data types, and data formats, thinking about how to prepare your data for exploration.
-- **Understanding bias, credibility, privacy, ethics, and access:** When data analysts work with data, they always check that the data is unbiased and credible.
-In this part of the course, you will learn how to identify different types of bias in data and how to ensure credibility in your data.
-You will also explore open data and the relationship between and importance of data ethics and data privacy.
+- **Understanding bias, credibility, privacy, ethics, and access:**
+  1. check that the data is unbiased and credible.
+  2. identify different types of bias in data, ensure credibility in data.
+  3. explore open data and the relationship between and importance of data ethics and data privacy.
-- **Databases:** Where data lives: When you are analyzing data, you will access much of the data from a database.
-It’s where data lives.
-In this part of the course, you will learn all about databases, including how to access them and extract, filter, and sort the data they contain.
-You will also check out metadata to discover the different types and how analysts use them.
+- **Databases:** Where data lives:
+  1. When you are analyzing data, you will access much of the data from a database.
+  2. learn all about databases, including how to access them and extract, filter, and sort the data they contain.
+  3. check out metadata to discover the different types and how analysts use them.
 - **Organizing and protecting your data:** Good organization skills are a big part of most types of work, and data analytics is no different.
-In this part of the course, you will learn the best practices for organizing data and keeping it secure.
-You will also learn how analysts use file naming conventions to help them keep their work organized.
+  1. the best practices for organizing data and keeping it secure.
+  2. how analysts use file naming conventions to help them keep their work organized.
 - **Engaging in the data community (optional):** Having a strong online presence can be a big help for job seekers of all kinds.
-In this part of the course, you will explore how to manage your online presence.
-You will also discover the benefits of networking with other data analytics professionals.
+  1. explore how to manage your online presence.
+  2. discover the benefits of networking with other data analytics professionals.
 - **Completing the Course Challenge:** At the end of this course, you will be able to apply what you have learned in the Course Challenge.
-The Course Challenge will ask you questions about the key concepts and then will give you an opportunity to put them into practice as you go through two scenarios.
+  1. key concepts and then will give you an opportunity to put them into practice as you go through two scenarios.